WHAT INCOTERMS YIELD?

 CIF

-The term Cost, Insurance, and Freight, also known as CIF, is mainly used for maritime transportation.
-This term stipulates that the seller is responsible for all transportation costs to the port of destination, including the cost of insuring the goods during transport, as well as for obtaining licenses and documentation for export from the nation of origin and for customs operations always for export.
+The term Cost, Insurance, and Freight, also known as CIF, is primarily used for Sea freight.
+This term states that the seller is responsible for all transportation costs to the port of destination, including the cost of insuring the goods during transport, as well as for obtaining licenses and documentation for export from the nation of origin and for customs clearance always for export.

 The risk of loss or damage to the goods passes from the buyer to the seller once the goods are loaded aboard the ship at the port of embarkation.
 However, the seller is also required to take out insurance in favor of the buyer to cover any loss or damage during transportation to the port of destination.